tom-brulin/adonis6-amqp/README.md

 ## Setup

-Once installed, you can configure Adonis6 AMQP in you application inside `config/amqp.ts`.
+Once installed, you can configure Adonis6 AMQP in your application inside `config/amqp.ts`.

 ```typescript
 const amqpConfig = defineConfig({